 The normal subscription starts at $6.99 per month or $69.99 a year.

 Events like AEW PPV events often end up on FITE TV in the US.
 It is also an ideal option for those living in Canada and the UK.
 FITE TV usually has big fights (such as Paul vs Woodley 2) outside the US region.

 The company has a native app available on the Amazon App Store.
 And the good news is, you have an option to purchase the fight directly from the app on FireStick.
 It all adds up to a seamless experience without juggling between devices to get the job done.

 How can we leave DAZN from the list?
 While DAZN mostly offers fights as a part of a monthly subscription package, some are reserved for PPV events.

 DAZN has the widest reachability in the world.
 The service is available in more than 205 countries around the world.
 The content and subscription price do vary, though.

 In the US, DAZN is priced at $19.99 monthly or $99.99 yearly.

 5. Sky Sports

 Sky Sports is a major name in the UK.
 The Sky network has good fights under their belt to distribute as PPV.
-The company’s Sky Go app isn’t officially available from the App Store though and the web version via Amazon Silk browser is just awful.
+The company’s Sky Go app isn’t officially available from the App Store, though, and the web version via the Amazon Silk browser is just awful.